exuanbo/ts-standardx/README.md

 <details><summary>But wait a second...</summary>
 <p>

-"So why can't I just use `npx eslint .` directly?"
+"So why can't I use `npx eslint .` directly?"
 Yes, you can :p

 </p>
 </details>